ufal/npfl129/exam/questions.md

 - **Soft-Margin Support Vector Machines**
   Describe what a kernel is, and describe polynomial kernel and Gaussian kernel.
-  Formulate kernelized soft-margin support vector machines and write down the dual formulation of the problem (the loss to minimize and constraints to fulfil).
+  Formulate kernelized soft-margin support vector machines and write down the both the primal formulation (the loss to minimize and the constraints to fulfil) and the dual formulation (again the loss to minimize and the constraints to fulfil).
 Finally, describe what a support vector is, which input examples are support vectors, and how a prediction can be made using the support vectors only.